ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/ihd/index.rst

      - Has chest pain that occurs with minimal physical activity, such as walking only a short distance.
 After a brief rest, the pain goes away.
 The person avoids most physical activities because of the pain.
      - 0.167 (0.11–0.24)

+Residual heart failure was split into: treated (same as controlled or medically managed); mild; moderate; and severe heart failure based on an analysis of MEPS data.

+.. list-table:: Severity levels for Heart Failure in GBD 2019 and the associated disability weight (DW)
+   :widths: 15 25 12
+   :header-rows: 1

+   * - Severity level
+     - Lay description
+     - DW (95% CI)
+   * - Treated (also seen as controlled, medically managed)
+     - Has been diagnosed with clinical heart failure, a chronic disease that requires medication every day and causes some worry but minimal interference with daily activities.
+     - 0.049 (0.031-0.072)
+   * - Mild
+     - Is short of breath and easily tires with moderate physical activity, such as walking uphill or more than a quarter‐mile on level ground.
+The person feels comfortable at rest or during activities requiring less effort.
+     - 0.041 (0.026-0.062)
+   * - Moderate
+     - Is short of breath and easily tires with minimal physical activity, such as walking only a short distance.
+The person feels comfortable at rest but avoids moderate activity.
+     - 0.072 (0.047-0.103)
+   * - Severe
+     - Is short of breath and feels tired when at rest.
+The person avoids any physical activity, for fear of worsening the breathing problems.
+     - 0.179 (0.122-0.251)

 [endemic]_

 [GBD-2019-Capstone-Appendix-IHD]_